BillHertzing/StronglyTypedPhilote/ReadMe.md

 # Abstract `StronglyTypedId` records within another `StronglyTyped` record

+Welcome to the documentation site for the StronglyTypedPhilote repository.
+This site contains information on building, testing and using the StronglyTypedId and StronglyTypedPhilote classes and methods.
+It also has concept documentation on how the assemblies are expected to be used and how they are built.

-This repository focuses on the concept of a `StronglyTypedId` If you have not worked with this concept before, please see also
+This repository is a training, experimentation and discussion repository, aimed at explaining and testing the concept of the abstract record StronglyTypedID and a class StronglyTypedPhilote that incorporates and extends the StronglytypedId concept.
+If you have not worked with the concept of a `StronglyTypedId` before, please see also

 * [Series: Using strongly-typed entity IDs to avoid primitive obsession](https://andrewlock.net/series/using-strongly-typed-entity-ids-to-avoid-primitive-obsession/) by Andrew Lock
 * [Using C# 9 records as strongly-typed ids](https://thomaslevesque.com/2020/10/30/using-csharp-9-records-as-strongly-typed-ids/) by Thomas Levesque
 * [Strongly typed Guid as generic struct](https://stackoverflow.com/questions/53748675/strongly-typed-guid-as-generic-struct) The 'accepted' answer by Eric Lippert

+For the high-level overview of, the purpose for, and the contents of this repository, start with the repository [ReadMe](/ReadMe.md) (this document)

+To get started using the code examples, see the [QuickStart](/SolutionDocumentation/StronglyTypedPhiloteQuickStart.md)

+This documentation website follows the conventions of sites built with the [DocFx tool](https://dotnet.github.io/docfx/).
+Across the top are major sections, along the left side is a Table Of Contents (TOC) that changes per the major section content, and along the right side is a content-specific TOC that changes according to which document is being viewed.

+If you are new to using this repository, please start with the [Getting Started](/SolutionDocumentation/GettingStarted.html) guide.

+The code and content of this repository are under the [MIT License](/LICENSE.md

 This repository is a small abstract of the ATAP.Utilities repository.
 This repository focuses on just the `StronglyTypedId` record type and the `AbstractPhilote` record type, and is built to support discussions with other OSS developers on these concepts.

 The type of the value of a `StronglyTypedId`, as found in existing systems and databases, is overwhelmingly int, Guid, or string.
 Conceptual operations on the `StronglyTypedId` are exactly the same regardless of the value's type, which makes the `StronglyTypedId` particularly suited for implementation with an Abstract Type.
 Furthermore, since IDs should be immutable, C# records can supply a lot of of the necessary boiler plate.
 Combining these, as Mssr.
 Levesque demonstrates, an abstract record makes a good choice as the base implementation of the `StronglyTypedId` type.

 For this repository, I have renamed Mssr.
-Lavesque's `StronglyTypedId` to `AbstractStronglyTypedId<TValue>` to help me reason abou the code. adding the word 'Abstract' reminds me that iit cannot be used as a concrete implementation.
+Lavesque's `StronglyTypedId` to `AbstractStronglyTypedId<TValue>` to help me reason betterabout the code.
+Adding the word 'Abstract' reminds me that `AbstractStronglyTypedId` cannot be used as a concrete implementation.

 The `AbstractStronglyTypedId<TValue>` and any type that derives from it needs: